 My Lazy Ace building friend also is considering floats, which is always a great idea!

 I know this is a huge rant, and I apologize.
 This is a point of view that doesn’t get a lot of support, so I thought it would be good to share it.
 More power usually requires more strength, which requires more weight, which requires more power, etc. Don’t get sucked into that loop.
 I have a big collection of lightweight sleeve bearing engines that get a lot of air time because they allow me to build a plane lighter, burn less fuel, and use cheaper servos and smaller batteries, without worrying about structural failures.
 The result is a superior airplane, rather than one of those crazy rocket bricks I usually see other guys flying.
 It’s usually not the weight of the balsa that pushes you over the edge.
 It’s equipment choices.
-Choose wood with enough strength to withstand handling and transport, then pick a lightweight engine on the small end of the recommended range, and keep the rest of your equipment light to match the engine.
+Choose wood with enough strength to withstand handling and transport, then pick a lightweight engine on the small end of the recommended range.
+The engine will be adequate because it doesn’t have to haul a heavy engine around.
+Then keep the rest of your equipment light to match the engine.
 Try it and you’ll like it!